jhu-lcsr/rtt_gazebo/rtt_gazebo_plugin/README.md

 cd sevenbot
 ```

-Then you can list some of the debug output:
+Then you can list some of the debug attributes:
 ```
 ls debug
 ```